-No-one is certain where the idea of witches bearing certain marks began.
+No one is certain where the idea of witches bearing certain marks began.
 They are probably rooted in ancient superstition as a way to explain birthmarks and blemishes.
 However, the idea really took hold during the witch trials of the late Middle Ages.
-Witches were ritually searched, both externally and internally in a humiliating and tortuous manner.
+Witches were ritually searched, both externally and internally, in a humiliating and tortuous manner.

-What If I Have a Witch Mark On Me?
+What If I Have a Witch Mark on Me?

 Don’t worry for one second.
-As mentioned previously, it would be a very unusual person who hasn’t got one or more naturally occurring mark on their skin.
+As mentioned previously, it would be a very unusual person who hasn’t got one or more naturally occurring marks on their skin.
 Of course, if you notice that you have one of an odd or changing appearance, you must consult a medical practitioner.
 Having any kind of mark or natural skin formation does not mean you are a witch.

-Signs and Symbols to Ward off Evil Witchcraft
+Signs and Symbols to Ward Off Evil Witchcraft

 Symbols and marks carved on buildings to ward off witch’s and curses were common in Europe throughout the centuries.
 Many superstitions were attached to them.
-Frequently the marks, also called ‘apotropaic marking’ and ‘hexfoils’ were a series of interlocking circles, daisy patterns contained within circles, pentagrams, or sometimes the intertwined letters V and M to solicit protection from the Virgin Mary.
+Frequently the marks, also called "apotropaic marking" and "hexfoils" were a series of interlocking circles, daisy patterns contained within circles, pentagrams, or sometimes the intertwined letters V and M to solicit protection from the Virgin Mary.

 These signs and symbols were placed on doors, window shutters and chimneys; anywhere that a witch could gain entrance to a home.
 They are still visible on historical buildings in Britain and across Europe today.

-While such markings were often dismissed as ancient scribblings or attempts to add decoration, a recent book, ‘Medieval Graffiti: The Lost Voices of England’s Churches’ by architect, Matthew Champion reveals their true purpose:
+While such markings were often dismissed as ancient scribblings or attempts to add decoration, a recent book, Medieval Graffiti: The Lost Voices of England’s Churches, by architect Matthew Champion reveals their true purpose: